-The used water discharge was sampled on three occasions, and the samples analysed for temperature, pH, suspended solids, oil and grease, free and total chlorine, ammonia, dissolved reactive phosphorus, turbidity and conductivity.
+The used water discharge from both the TCCP and SPP was sampled on three occasions, and the samples analysed for temperature, pH, suspended solids, oil and grease, free and total chlorine, ammonia, dissolved reactive phosphorus, turbidity and conductivity.

 Two sites on the Patea River were sampled on three occasions, and the samples analysed for temperature, pH, suspended solids, ammonia, dissolved reactive phosphorus, turbidity and conductivity.